DeForest, Wisconsin: History

 Before European settlement, the area now known as DeForest was home to Native American peoples, notably the Ho-Chunk Nation.
 The Wisconsin River valley and its tributaries provided vital resources and travel routes for these early inhabitants.

 DeForest traces its origins to 1854 when Isaac DeForest, a Belgian-American settler, arrived in the area and acquired extensive land holdings primarily for wheat farming.
 Recognizing the potential for community development, he platted the land in 1856, laying the foundation for the village that would bear his name.
-Despite initial success, the post-Civil War decline in wheat prices led DeForest to sell his land in 1868 and relocate to Kansas; however, the village retained his name and continued to grow.
+Despite initial success, the post-Civil war decline in wheat prices led DeForest to sell his land in 1868 and relocate to Kansas; however, the village retained his name and continued to grow.

 Its name was long spelled "De Forest," but has since been changed to "DeForest."

 The arrival of the Chicago and North Western Railway in the late 19th century significantly impacted DeForest's growth.
 The railway provided essential connections for transporting agricultural products, particularly grains and dairy, to broader markets.
 DeForest was officially incorporated as a village in 1897.
 The early 20th century saw steady growth, with agriculture, small-scale manufacturing, and local trade forming the backbone of the economy.

 Following World War II, DeForest experienced suburban expansion due to its proximity to Madison and improved transportation infrastructure.
 The development of highways, including the nearby Interstate 90/94 corridor, facilitated commuter access and contributed to residential growth.
 Today, DeForest blends its rural heritage with a growing suburban identity.
 The village has invested in revitalizing its downtown, expanding parks and trails, and supporting educational initiatives through the DeForest Area School District.
 While maintaining a strong sense of community, DeForest continues to evolve as part of the Greater Madison metropolitan area.

 Geography

 DeForest is located at (43.245751, −89.345869).
-DeForest is located in northern Dane County approximately 15 mi northeast of downtown Madison, Wisconsin, the state capital, and is considered part of the Madison metropolitan area.
+DeForest is located in northern Dane County approximately 15 mi northeast of downtown Madison, the state capital, and is considered part of the Madison metropolitan area.

-According to the United States Census Bureau, the village has a total area of 8.57 sqmi, of which, 8.47 sqmi is land and 0.10 sqmi is water.
+According to the United States Census Bureau, the village has a total area of 8.57 sqmi, of which 8.47 sqmi is land and 0.10 sqmi is water.

 The village is situated along the Yahara River.
 DeForest lies within a landscape characterized by glacial moraines, rolling plains, and fertile agricultural fields.
 The region is part of the Driftless Area boundary zone, although DeForest itself was glaciated during the last Ice Age.
-The resulting terrain supports a mixture of suburban development, farmland, and restored prairie.DeForest's elevation averages around 951 feet (290 meters) above sea level, and the village experiences a humid continental climate (Köppen Dfa), characterized by warm summers, cold winters, and moderate precipitation year-round (NOAA).
+The resulting terrain supports a mixture of suburban development, farmland, and restored prairie.
+DeForest's elevation averages around 951 feet (290 meters) above sea level, and the village experiences a humid continental climate (Köppen Dfa), characterized by warm summers, cold winters, and moderate precipitation year-round (NOAA).